-Conduct (Judicial) Hold - If a student fails to complete the conditions of a conduct sanction (e.g., College Service Hours, etc.), a Conduct Registration Hold will be placed on their Registrar's account.
+Judicial/Conduct Hold - If a student fails to complete the conditions of a conduct sanction (e.g., College Service Hours, etc.), a Conduct Registration Hold will be placed on their Registrar's account.
 With this hold in place, the student is restricted from utilizing the major functions of the Registrar's Office (e.g., prohibited from participating in registration and course adjustment, requesting transcripts, and receiving a diploma).
-The College Conduct Council or the Dean of Students Office will remove the hold when it has been determined that the student is working toward compliance.
+The College Conduct Council or the Dean of Students Office will remove the hold when it has been determined that the student is working toward compliance or pending conduct charges are addressed.